 Note that you might not experience the above issues when you access your data via Outlook on the web (OWA) or Office 365, because Office 365 CAS servers may actually be hosted in your region while the mailbox role servers might be located somewhere else.
 Please consult this Microsoft legal notice on the data country/region storage policy or contact Microsoft's support to find out where your Exchange Online mailbox data is physically stored.

 In the case of any issues related to the speed of the backup process, please see our Knowledge Base article.

 CodeTwo Backup supports multi-factor authentication (MFA) for Office 365.
 MFA is an effective security measure that prevents unauthorized access to your account.
 Once enabled, each time you log in to Office 365 tenant with your password, you will be asked to confirm your identity by providing a verification code which you receive via text message, phone call or Microsoft Authenticator app.

 You can also use an MFA-enabled administrator account to connect to Office 365 (Exchange Online or SharePoint Online) in CodeTwo Backup.
-However, entering a regular account password isn’t enough, as you won’t be able to connect to Office 365.
+However, in the case if SharePoint Online connections, entering a regular account password isn’t enough, as you won’t be able to connect to Office 365.
 This is where the app password is used.
 App passwords are created for each MFA-enabled account to allow signing in to non-browser applications.
 To use an MFA-enabled administrator account with CodeTwo Backup simply enter the app password instead of the regular Office 365 password.
 Keep in mind that app passwords don’t expire and can be used in other programs as well.